 Here's how to Make Your Own Natural Food Colors:

-Orange & Yellow: Carrot Juice Concentrate is your best bet for real orange color, that’s what big food companies use as a natural food dye.
-You can also add Tumeric or Pureed Mango to dishes, or mix Turmeric or Saffron in a bit of hot water.
+Carrot Juice Concentrate is your best bet for real orange color, that's what big food companies use as a natural food dye.
+You can also add Turmeric or Pureed Mango to dishes, or mix Turmeric or Saffron in a bit of hot water.

-Brown: Cocoa Powder or Espresso Powder are your best bets here.
+Adding Cocoa Powder or Espresso Powder are your best bets here.
 Or, for eggs or something similar, steep in super-strong brewed coffee.